 Please do leave a comment below and let me know how long you’ve been reading my stories, whether you started with Travel With Bender or you’re a big fan of Explore With Erin.

-Of course, not everyone is a web designer or a travel blogger so consider multiple other nomadic lifestyle jobs from working in hostels or bars as you travel, being a virtual assistant, teaching English, running singing classes or art classes online, lifestyle coaching, graphic design, marketing, and so on.
+Of course, not everyone is a web designer or a professional travel blogger so consider multiple other nomadic lifestyle jobs from working in hostels or bars as you travel, being a virtual assistant, teaching English, running singing classes or art classes online, lifestyle coaching, graphic design, marketing, and so on.
 I could keep going and if there is one thing the pandemic has taught us during the last few years is that there are many jobs that can be done remotely as a nomadic lifestyle job.

 How much does a nomadic lifestyle cost?